Predictive Index Test: Two Types of Tests and How To Prepare

-What is a Predictive Index Test?
+What is a Predictive Index test?

-Employers use two main types of Predictive Index Tests to screen potential new hires: the Predictive Index Cognitive Assessment (PICA) and the Predictive Index Behavioral Assessment (PIBA).
-Rather than testing individual skills, these tests measure your abstract intelligence or personality characteristics such as dominance, extraversion, patience and formality.
-They are used by thousands of corporations throughout the world to predict the likelihood that a candidate will be a good fit for the job.
+Employers use two main types of Predictive Index tests to screen potential candidates.
+These two tests are the Predictive Index Cognitive Assessment (PICA) and the Predictive Index Behavioral Assessment (PIBA).
+Instead of testing individual skills, these tests measure your abstract intelligence or personality characteristics such as dominance, extraversion, patience and formality.
+Corporations throughout the world ask candidates to take these tests to predict the likelihood of a candidate's suitability for and potential success in a particular job.

-Predictive Index Cognitive Assessment
+What is the Predictive Index Cognitive Assessment?

-The PICA aims to eliminate unconscious bias in the hiring process by gauging your ability to learn new skills and how quickly you can adapt to changing conditions in the workplace.
+The PICA aims to eliminate unconscious bias in the hiring process by assessing your ability to learn new skills and adapt to changing conditions in the workplace.
 It tests verbal, numerical and abstract reasoning.
-Test takers are given 50 questions and are required to answer as many as possible in the provided time allotment.
+Test takers receive 50 questions and strive to answer as many as possible in the provided time allotment.

-Predictive Index Behavioral Assessment
+What is the Predictive Index Behavioral Assessment?